AI doesn't replace your thinking.

 How AI fluency actually develops

-Three distinct phases.
-Most people are stuck in phase one.
-Scalable business value starts at level 4.
+There are three distinct phases, and most people are stuck in the first.
+Scalable business value doesn't appear until level 4.

-Levels 1–2 Personal fluency You're using AI.
-Not yet leveraging it.
+Levels 1–2 Personal fluency You're using AI, but not yet leveraging it.

 1